Kgkkjjj/WebBrowser/README.md

 ```

 The browser opens on an interactive home page located in `data/home.html`.
-It contains roughly seven hundred lines of markup, about three hundred lines of
-CSS and six hundred lines of JavaScript.
-The CSS styles a header, navigation bar
+This file now weighs in at around **one megabyte** of HTML5, CSS3 and
+JavaScript.
+Thousands of colour classes style a modern layout with hundreds of
-and a long list of colourful feature tiles.
-Each tile is wired with a click
-handler so selecting one displays a short message.
+feature tiles.
+Each tile has a click handler that logs a short message.
 Links to
-`downloads.html`, `news.html` and `devtools.html` remain at the top.
+`downloads.html`, `news.html`, `devtools.html` and `extensions.html` remain at
+the top.
 When
 installed via the net installer the entire `data` folder is copied to
 `/usr/local/share/openb` so the pages work even when you run the browser outside
 the source tree.
 Use the